My bin hasn't been emptied

 - all unemptied black and brown bins must be reported within two working days after the original collection day.
 If reported after that time, we will not return to empty the bin.

-If you have checked all the above and would like to report your bin as not emptied, please complete our West Suffolk Council Bin Not Emptied form.
+If you have checked all the above and would like to report your bin as not emptied, please complete our Report a bin that has not been emptied form.

 If you require further assistance, please contact Customer Services.